Nannaku Prematho: Development

 In April 2015, Sukumar came up with the story of the film.
 In July 2015, the film's shooting had started, and by December, the post-production was done.
-The film's first look poster had released on 17 September 2015 on the occasion of Vinayaka Chavithi.
+The film's first look poster was released on 17 September 2015 on the occasion of Vinayaka Chavithi.
 The film's teaser was released on 21 October 2015 on the occasion of the Vijayadasami (Dasara) festival.
 The teaser created a record of being the most liked and viewed Telugu film teaser at the time.
 Another poster was released as a Deepavali Special, featuring a dancing still of Jr. NTR.

 Casting

 Rakul Preet Singh was selected to play the female lead role opposite Jr. NTR.
 Rajendra Prasad plays the role of Jr. NTR's father in this film.
 Initially, it was rumoured that Jagapati Babu and NTR's own father Nandamuri Harikrishna were approached to play NTR's father role in the movie, but due to some reasons, both had refused.
 Jagapati Babu instead played the main negative role.